A call to arms: making the case for more reusable libraries

 Since keeping up to date with literature is time-consuming, many low-hanging fruits may be missed, as developers are not aware of the possibilities inherent in newer approaches.
 For example, in the domain of numerical integration a.k.a. quadrature for density functional theory, it is evident that many programs employ quadrature rules developed several decades ago, while more recent rules afford better converged results at the same cost.
 Likely explanations for the use of stagnated approaches include that the original implementation was written by a graduate student or postdoc who left (\ref{subsec:intermit}) or that the original developer's interests have moved on.
 After all, if the old implementation works, there is little incentive to go through the extra effort to read and try to understand the old code in order to extend it to the newer quadrature rules---especially if the developers are not up-to-date on the best practices in the domain of density functional quadrature.
 There is always more work to do than time in academia!

-Another example is one on initial guesses.
-The superposition of atomic densities\citep{Almloef1982_JCC_385,VanLenthe2006_JCC_32} (SAD) and the superposition of atomic potentials\citep{Lehtola2019_JCTC_1593,Lehtola2020_JCP_144105} (SAP) are high-quality guesses that often predict energy level orderings to at least a qualitative level of precision, which is extremely important to the efficiency and stability of the solution to the self-consistent field problem.\citep{Lehtola2020_M_1218}
+Another example is one on initial guesses for electronic structure calculations.
+The superposition of atomic densities\citep{Almloef1982_JCC_385,VanLenthe2006_JCC_32} (SAD) and the superposition of atomic potentials\citep{Lehtola2019_JCTC_1593,Lehtola2020_JCP_144105} (SAP) are high-quality guesses that often predict energy level orderings to at least a qualitative level of precision, which is extremely important for the efficiency and stability of the solution to the self-consistent field problem.\citep{Lehtola2020_M_1218}

-Despite the huge importance of the initial guess, many electronic structure programs still lack access to these modern high-quality guesses, instead relying exclusively on the use of the core guess obtained by the diagonalization of the one-electron part of the Hamiltonian.
+Despite the huge importance of the initial guess, many electronic structure programs still lack access to these modern high-quality guesses, some even exclusively relying on the use of the core guess obtained by the diagonalization of the one-electron part of the Hamiltonian.
 While simple and easy to implement, the core guess completely disregards electronic interactions and thereby does not reproduce the shell structure of atoms, and is accordingly horribly inaccurate.\citep{Lehtola2019_JCTC_1593}